weidongxu-microsoft/openai-in-typespec/.dotnet/README.md

 ### Using protocol methods

 In addition to the client methods that use strongly-typed request and response objects, the .NET library also provides _protocol methods_ that enable more direct access to the REST API.
-Protocol methods are "binary in, binary out," accepting `BinaryContent` as request bodies and providing `BinaryData` as response bodies.
+Protocol methods are "binary in, binary out" accepting `BinaryContent` as request bodies and providing `BinaryData` as response bodies.

-For example, to use the protocol method variant of the `ChatClient`'s `CompleteChat` method, pass the request body as a `BinaryContent` object and retrieve its output via the `ClientResult`:
+For example, to use the protocol method variant of the `ChatClient`'s `CompleteChat` method, pass the request body as `BinaryContent`:

 ```csharp
 BinaryData input = BinaryData.FromString("""